torproject/manual/README.md

-This the repository of the new Tor Browser manual maintained with Lektor.
+This is the repository of the new Tor Browser manual maintained with Lektor.

 The current online version of the manual can be found at
  - https://tb-manual.torproject.org or try this [mirror](https://oniondocs.gitlab.io/tbmanual/).